The tables on this page show the level of electoral support for Pauline Hanson’s One Nation at the 2016 federal election.

 One Nation ran 15 candidates in the House of Representatives, 12 in Queensland and 3 in NSW.
 It ran a Senate ticket in each State but not in the territories.

 Nationally, One Nation polled 4.29% in the Senate, including 9.19% in Queensland, where Pauline Hanson and Malcolm Roberts have been elected as senators.
 A Senate quota is 7.7% of the primary vote in a double dissolution election.
 Hanson secured 1.19 quotas and won on primary votes alone.
-She will return to the Parliament for the first time since she lost the seat of Oxley in 1998.
-She won Oxley as a disendorsed Liberal candidate in 1996.
+She will return to the Parliament for the first time since she failed to win the seat of Blair in 1998.
+Hanson represented Oxley between 1996 and 1998.
+Whilst disendorsed as the Liberal candidate in 1996, she was designated as the Liberal candidate on the ballot paper.

 One Nation returned two more senators, one in NSW (Brian Burston) and one in Western Australia (Rodney Culleton).
 It narrowly missed out on winning the final place in Tasmania.